uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

 ■ **`Secrets Manager`**
   - **프로그래밍 방식**으로 암호 변경, 보안 정보 보호 및 관리
   - RDS에서 관리
+  - ex) A company has an application that runs on Amazon EC2 instances and uses an Amazon Aurora database.
+The EC2 instances connect to the database by using user names and passwords that are stored locally in a file.
+The company wants to minimize the operational overhead of credential management.
+What should a solutions architect do to accomplish this goal? -> **Use AWS Secrets Manager.
+Turn on automatic rotation**
+  - Parameter Store : Does not support auto rotation, unless the customer writes it themselves.
+Secure string parameter only apply for Parameter Store.
+All the data in AWS Secrets Manager is encrypted.
+  - ex) A company performs monthly maintenance on its AWS infrastructure.
+During these maintenance activities, the company needs to rotate the credentials for its Amazon RDS for MySQL databases across multiple AWS Regions.
+Which solution will meet these requirements with the LEAST operational overhead? -> **Store the credentials as secrets in AWS Secrets Manager.
+Use multi-Region secret replication for the required Regions.
+Configure Secrets Manager to rotate the secrets on a schedule.** (Rotate the credentials for its Amazon RDS for MySQL databases across multiple AWS Regions.
+LEAST operational overhead)

 ■ **Shield**
   - DDoS 방지